Bill Hynes

 William Hynes (born January 31, 1972) is an American professional auto racing driver and entrepreneur.
 He races full-time in the Stadium Super Trucks and has also competed in sports car and touring car racing.
 He is the founder and former CEO of United Fiber & Data, and has also overseen other business ventures such as Think Loud and 120 York.

 Early life

 Hynes was born in New Brunswick, New Jersey on January 31, 1972.
 He attended Union Catholic Regional High School before moving to Hillside High School as a sophomore, though he returned to Union Catholic after getting involved in a fight.
 He graduated from Union Catholic in 1990.

-As a junior, he enlisted in the United States Army Reserve as a military police officer.
+As a junior, Hynes enlisted in the United States Army Reserve as a military police officer.
 After graduating high school, he served in the Gulf War and was stationed in Panama.

 In 1996 and 1997, Hynes was a corrections officer recruit in the New Jersey Juvenile Justice Commission.
 He was later employed as an operations manager for Velocity Express in Lehigh Valley and a warehouse distribution supervisor for a Coca-Cola bottling plant in Philadelphia.